 It is becoming increasingly relevant as many countries consider expanding protected area networks through biodiversity off-setting and payment for ecosystem services schemes.
 This studentship focuses on Brazil and Indonesia as case studies.
 It will apply recently developed analytical techniques and novel datasets to answer the question of how protected areas influence the economic development and poverty of local communities.

-For our Journal Club Bowy den Braber introduced two articles which got our first year students thinking about how the impacts of conservation efforts are measured.
-In this blog post, he talks us through the debates and the discussion.
-Read: The wild world of impact.
+For our Journal Club Bowy den Braber introduced 2 articles about the measurement of conservation efforts.
+In this blog, he talks us through the debates and the discussion.
+Read: The wild world of impact and conservation by Bowy den Braber.